Maysha-Khanom-Moon/mysql_data-with-Baraa/README.md

 - ##### ORDER BY
     - default is ascending order
     - using ASC keyword after ORDER BY column name, it sort the result at ascending order following given column
+    - using DESC keyword after ORDER BY column name, it sort the result at descending order following given column